-- 3.1 Five-year Financial Plan and Rate Study. - 3.2 Regular financial updates to policymakers and managers. - 3.3 Best Accounting Practices. - 3.4 Close and audit financial statements in a timely manner. - 3.5 Obtain the CAFR annually from the Government Finance Officers Association. - 3.6 Fiscal reserves management for the maintenance/replacement/expansion of the District's infrastructure. - 3.1 Five-year Financial Plan and Rate Study To support and ensure the vision of the Board to fund all real and likely liabilities and adopt a new rate-study, the District will create a Five-year Financial Plan and Rate Study to forecast future revenues and to optimize resources by keeping spending within the approved budgeted amounts.
+- 3.1 Five-year Financial Plan and Rate Study. - 3.2 Regular financial updates to policymakers and managers. - 3.3 Best Accounting Practices. - 3.4 Close and audit financial statements in a timely manner. - 3.5 Obtain the CAFR annually from the Government Finance Officers Association. - 3.6 Fiscal reserves management for the maintenance/replacement/expansion of the District's infrastructure.

+3.1 Five-year Financial Plan and Rate Study - To support and ensure the vision of the Board to fund all real and likely liabilities and adopt a new rate-study, the District will create a Five-year Financial Plan and Rate Study to forecast future revenues and to optimize resources by keeping spending within the approved budgeted amounts.
 The District will conduct annual Budget Workshops allowing staff and the Board to develop a budget consistent with the Strategic Plan.
+(2018 or as needed) Distributed RFP's in July 2017 for water, wastewater and recycled water rates.
+Contract was awarded to Carollo Engineers.
+Also, the water and wastewater master planning efforts will provide a financial plan for updated capacity fees.
+(October 9, 2017).

-(2018 or as needed) - 3.2 Regular financial updates to policymakers and managers Maintaining a positive reputation with the Public requires the District to be fiscally responsible with funds received from ratepayers.
+3.2 Regular financial updates to policymakers and managers - Maintaining a positive reputation with the Public requires the District to be fiscally responsible with funds received from ratepayers.
 In order to operate the District in an open and transparent manner, it is critical that regular financial reports are provided to the Board, public and Managers of the District.
 Financial Reports will be provided monthly to the Board, public and Managers.
 The finance staff will utilize tools available within the financial system augmented with other technological resources to ensure the ability to give more frequent and timely financial data.
+(Annually) Financial updates are currently provided on a quarterly basis.
+By end of FY2017, quarterly updates will not only include revenue and expense information but also balance sheet information.
 (Annually)

-- 3.3 Best Accounting Practices The District will carefully follow best practice accounting practices as set forth by the Government Accounting Standards Board (GASB) to ensure that the proper accounting practices are in place, and evaluate and update fiscal policies, such as the District's Investment and Reserve policies, based on the Financial Plan to assure financial stability.
-(2017) - 3.4 Close and audit financial statements in a timely manner An annual audit is conducted to ensure the validity and transparency of the District's financial records.
+3.3 Best Accounting Practices - The District will carefully follow best practice accounting practices as set forth by the Government Accounting Standards Board (GASB) to ensure that the proper accounting practices are in place, and evaluate and update fiscal policies, such as the District's Investment and Reserve policies, based on the Financial Plan to assure financial stability.
+(2017) Investment, Debt, and Reserve Policies updated in FY2015/2016.
+The Procurement Policy will be updated to reflect Federal requirements under Code of Federal Regulations (CFR), Title 2: Grants and Administrative Requirements, Part 200.317-200.326.
+(FY2017-2018)

+3.4 Close and audit financial statements in a timely manner - An annual audit is conducted to ensure the validity and transparency of the District's financial records.
 It is important that the audit be performed in a timely manner in order to protect the integrity of the records.
 The financial audit is conducted at the close of each fiscal year by a qualified independent accounting firm to confirm that the financial statements accurately reflect the fiscal status of the District.
 The audited financial statements are the primary component of the District's CAFR.
 (Annually)